CiscoDevNet/AppDynamicsSampleAppiOS/README.md

 4. Get an App Key from your Controller:

-   a.
-In the Controller, go to User Experience
+   - In the Controller, go to User Experience
-   b.
-Under the Mobile Apps tab, click Add App
+   - Under the Mobile Apps tab, click Add App
-   c.
-Select iOS
+   - Select iOS
-   d.
-In the Getting Started Wizard > Step 3, select Auto
-      Generate App Key
+   - In the Getting Started Wizard > Step 3, select Auto Generate App Key
-   e.
-In the Getting Started Wizard > Step 5, copy the
-      generated App Key that is shown in the ADEumInstrumentationto.initWithKey() snippet.
+   - In the Getting Started Wizard > Step 5, copy the generated App Key that is shown in the ADEumInstrumentationto.initWithKey() snippet.

 5. Get the collector and screenshot URLs.
 To find the URLs for your region, see: